 If your flight is the last flight out, also ask for them to put you in a hotel and for a meal voucher for your breakfast.

-How to Redeem Those Flight Vouchers for Free Travel
+How to Redeem Those Airline Vouchers for Free Travel

 Different airlines have different rules.